studentdotjs/javascriptAlgorithms/README.md

 1. Selective Array Reversal.
 1. Get Student Names.
 1. Volume of a Box.
+1. Check if Number is within a Given Range.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)